Woundwort seedlings

 Guarantee safe & secure checkout

-Grown organically at KoruKai Herb Farm, New Zealand.
-Free of pesticides, herbicides and other agrochemicals.
+Organically grown at KoruKai Herb Farm, New Zealand, without the use of pesticides, herbicides, or other agrochemicals.

 You will get 3 dormant plants with growing tips (see image below).